caleksiev/OOP-Object-Oriented-Programming/README.md

 [Task](./Advanced%20OOP/Task.pdf)

-The program present all basic principles in OOP design  - Encapsulation,Abstraction,Inheritance,Polymorphism, and creation of HTML files.
+The program present all basic principles in OOP design  - Encapsulation,Abstraction,Inheritance,Polymorphism and creation of HTML files.